SamuelD-Data/aac_outcomes_project/README.md

 # Key Findings and Takeaways

-- Explore
+### Explore
-    - Crosstabs and bar plots showed lower rates of adoption for animals that were not identified as cats or dogs, those of an unidentified sex, and those that had not yet been sterilized
+- A lower percentage of animals that are 10 years or older are adopted than their younger counterparts

+- A percentage of dogs that are adopted is higher than the percentage of cats that are adopted

+- The percentage of male and female animals adopted are nearly identical

+- None of the animals in the dataset with ah unknown gender were adopted
+    - Most of these animal were stray cats who were transferred to another facility
+    - I'll be exploring these animals more in-depth in my upcoming expansion of this project

+- The adoption percentage of animals that are sterilized prior to entering the AAC is higher than the adoption percentage of other animals

+- Dogs of a breed that is perceived as aggressive are adopted less often than other breeds

+- Two-sample, one-tailed t-test suggested that the average age of adopted animals is lower than the average age of animals that are not adopted

-    - Chi-squared tests showed that animal type, sex, and sterilization status are not independent of whether an animal is adopted
+- Chi square tests showed that is_adopted and all of the following variables are not independent of each other
-    - T-test gave evidence that adopted animals were younger on average than those than had not been adopted

-    - In summary, the drivers of adoption appear to be
-        - animal species
-        - sterilization status (neutered or spaded)
+    - animal_type (cat or dog)
-        - age
-        - sex
+    - gender (male, female, unknown)
+    - agg_breed (if a breed of dog is commonly perceived as aggressive)
+    - sterilized_income (if an animal was sterilized prior to entering the AAC)

-- Model
+### Model
-    - Created baseline model that produced 57% accuracy on train data
+- Created baseline model that produced 56% accuracy on train data
 - Created 4 alternate models using various algorithms
 - Best Model was created with the following profile
     - Type: Random Forest
     - Features:
-            - age_in_weeks_s
-            - is_cat, is_dog, is_other
-            - is_male, is_female, is_unknown
-            - is_neutered_or_spayed
+        - age_outcome_days_s (animal's age)
+        - is_dog (represents if animal is a dog)
+        - gender_unknown (if animal's gender is unknown)
+        - sterilized_income (if animal was sterile at time of intake into AAC)
+        - perceived_agg_breed (if animal's breed is commonly perceived as aggressive)
+- Peformed with 71% accuracy on train (in-sample) data
-    - Best model maintained 76% accuracy on all datasets
+- Peformed with 70% accuracy on validatea and test (out-of-sample) data

-- Recommendations
+### Recommendations
-    - When feasible, spay or neuter animals to increase their likelihood of adoption
 - Develop a program that aims to pair older animals with suitable homes
+- Sterilize animals prior to adoption
+- Use website and promotional material to advocate for increased cat adoption

-- Predictions
+### Predictions
-    - By following the recommendations above, the AAC may be able to increase their adoption rates via finding homes for animals who were at high risk of not being adopted
+- By following the recommendations above, the AAC may be able to increase their adoption rates

-- Plans for the future
+### Plans for the future
-    - I'd like to focus on exploring the connections between various features
+- I'd like to explore the features that I was not able to explore in this iteration of the project in the interest of time.
-    - I'd also like to incorporate more features, such as color
-    - I'll also being incorporating data about each animal's induction into the shelter to gain further insights